Junior Co-op Tuesday

 K – 3 Program

-Tuition: $320 plus $70 lab fee per student
+Tuition: $400 plus $90 lab/supply fee per student

-Kindergarten-aged students who meet the age requirement and are ready for a formal academic program can choose this option.
+Kindergarten-aged students who meet the age requirement and are ready for a more formal academic program can choose this option.

-Third graders who are not quite ready for the rigors of the literature program can also choose this option.
+Third-graders who are not quite ready for the rigors of the literature program can also choose this option.

 See below for specific class descriptions:

-• Science — Apologia Swimming Creatures
+• Science — Apologia Botany

 • Countries and Culture